Posted at 10:54 AM

 How much can I borrow?

-Small business loan amounts vary depending on the needs of a particular company, that company’s size and its projected growth.
+Small business loan amounts vary depending on the needs of a particular company, that company’s size, and its projected growth.
 The average SBA loan is about $371,000, but they may range from microloans of $5,000 to the maximum guaranteed amount of $5 million.
 The median non-SBA loan offered through the banking industry is around $130,000 to $140,000.

 If you apply for a business loan financed through a credit union, be aware that federal regulations only allow them to lend the lesser of 1.75 times their net worth or 12.25% of total assets.
-As such, the amount available to borrow though their individual offerings may be limited.
+As such, the amount available to borrow through their individual offerings may be limited.
 You can still finance SBA loans of up to $5 million through credit unions.

 Types of business loans

 Business loans may be secured, unsecured or even take the form of lines of credit.
 Some sort of collateral, such as real estate, investments or other valuable assets, is required to back a secured loan.
 If you default on this type of loan, the lender can seize that collateral.
 Unsecured loans don’t require any sort of collateral backing.
 In this case, the lender can’t take your property if you’re unable to pay, but the tradeoff is generally higher interest rates.
 A line of credit is an agreement between a borrower and lender that allows the borrower to draw funds as needed, up to an agreed-upon limit.